gezalore/designbench/docs/source/import.rst

 -----------------------------

-Please follow these steps if you would like to proceed to add a new design to designbench.
+Please follow these steps if you would like to proceed to add a new design to RTLMeter.
 Your contribution is appreciated.

 Creating the design subdirectory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every individual design resides in a subdirectory under the ``designs/`` directory located in the root of the designbench repository.
+Every individual design resides in a subdirectory under the ``designs/`` directory located in the root of the RTLMeter repository.

 You must create a new subdirectory here.
 The name of this subdirectory is the name of the new design.